 John Bryant of Classic Stainless says that once their company has such a design, and the customer decides on the finish and texture they want, it takes around three to five weeks to complete manufacture of stainless steel benchtops.

 “Stainless steel can become marked after a few years, but this adds to its character,” he says.
 “But we do offer a repolishing service for people who want to restore the original character of their benchtops.”

-Stainless steel benchtops sell from $300 a metre depending on finish.
+Stainless steel benchtops sell at between $300-$400 a metre depending on finish.

 This home renovation advice article featured on page 40 of Issue 011 of New Zealand Renovate Magazine.
 New Zealand's first and only magazine solely dedicated to home renovations.